brooth/jeta/README.md

 # delete generated file if its source file has been removed
 utd.cleanup=true

-# absolute or relative to this file path where utd data is stored
+# absolute or relative `jeta.properties' file path where utd data is stored
 utd.dir=../../../build/jeta-utd-files

-# output info about utd states
+# output info about utd file state
 # + added or replaced
 # - removed
 # * up-to-date